The UK eCKD Guide

 • KFRE

 • Cardiovascular risk - offer advice on smoking, exercise and lifestyle.
-Consider offering Atorvastatin 20 mg nocte for the primary and secondary prevention of cardiovascular disease. (see more on Cardiovascular disease).
+Consider offering Atorvastatin 20 mg nocte for the primary and secondary prevention of cardiovascular disease. (see more on cardiovascular risk reduction in the management of patients with CKD section).

 • Fluid Status- Salt and water retention is common in patients with impaired kidney function.
 Worsening of fluid retention may require initiation or up titration of diuretics and can precipitate the need to commence renal replacement therapy.